Southend-on-Sea: Education

+Southend has a mixture of secondary school offerings.
+The mainstream secondary schools are mixed-sex comprehensives, while the city retained the grammar school system, which it has four schools.
+Additionally, there are two single-sex schools assisted by the Roman Catholic Church.

 In addition to a number of secondary schools that offer further education, the largest provider is South Essex College in a purpose-built building in the centre of town.
-Formerly known as South East Essex College, (and previously Southend Municipal College) the college changed name in January 2010 following a merger with Thurrock and Basildon College.

-Additionally there is PROCAT that is based at Progress Road, while learners can travel to USP College (formerly SEEVIC College) in Thundersley.
-The East 15 Acting School, a drama school has its second campus in Southend, while the Southend Adult Community College is in Ambleside Drive.
-Southend United Futsal & Football Education Scholarship, located at Southend United's stadium Roots Hall, provides education for sports scholarships.
+Higher education is provided in the city by the University of Essex.
+The university has operated from the city since 2003.
+It also operates the East 15 Acting School Southend campus at the Clifftown Theatre.

 Sport

-Southend has two football teams, one of professional stature, Southend United.
-The other, Southend Manor, play in the Essex Senior League.
-Southend United currently compete in the Vanarama National League.
+Southend United is the only professional club in the city.
+The club was formed in 1906 and has played as high as English football's second tier and three time runners up in the EFL Trophy.
+It currently competes in the National League, after dropping out of the Football League at the end of the 2020–21 season, after 101 years of participation.
+Southend Manor, the city's other senior club, plays in the Eastern Counties Football League, the 9th tier in the English football pyramid and are based at Southchurch Park Arena.

-There are two rugby union clubs Southend RFC which play in London 1 North and Westcliff R.F.C. who play in London & South East Premier.
-Southend was formerly home to the Essex Eels rugby league team.
-Southend was home to the Essex Pirates basketball team that played in the British Basketball League between 2009 and 2011.
+There are two rugby union clubs in the city, Southend RFC play in London 1 North while Westcliff R.F.C. play in London & South East Premier.
+The city has formerly been home to both the Essex Eels and Southend Invicta rugby league teams.
+The Essex Pirates basketball team that played in the British Basketball League, were based in the city between 2009 and 2011.

-Essex County Cricket Club play in Southend one week a season.
-Previously the festival was held at Chalkwell Park and most recently Southchurch Park, but it has now moved to Garons Park next to the Southend Leisure & Tennis Centre.
+Essex County Cricket Club previously played in Southend one week a season until the club withdrew in 2011 after 105 years.
+The Southend Cricket Festival was held at Chalkwell Park and Southchurch Park, before moving to Garon Park next to the Southend Leisure & Tennis Centre.
 The only other cricket is local.
+The world record for the highest ever number of runs scored on one day in a male first class match was set by Australia at Southchurch Park in 1948.

 The Old Southendians Hockey Club is based at Warner's Bridge in Southend.
+Previously, the city had hosted Greyhound racing, initially at the Kursaal football stadium, before the permanent Southend Stadium opened in 1933.
+The stadium was demolished in 1985.

 The eight-lane, floodlit, synthetic athletics track at Southend Leisure and Tennis Centre is home to Southend-on-Sea Athletic Club.
 The facilities cover all track and field events.
 The centre has a 25m swimming pool and a world championship level diving pool with 1, 3, 5, 7 and 10m boards, plus springboards with the only 1.3m in the UK.

+Southend has hosted a half marathon since 1996.